LTRData/curl/docs/CODE_REVIEW.md

 Can the mallocs be avoided?
 Do not introduce mallocs in any hot paths.
 If there are (new) mallocs, can they be combined into fewer calls?

-Are all allocations handled in errorpaths to avoid leaks and crashes?
+Are all allocations handled in error paths to avoid leaks and crashes?

 ## Thread-safety